 Photo: Left: This pregnant woman is watching an ultrasound scan of the baby developing in her womb.
 Note the ultrasound scanner (bottom right) being moved slowly across her abdomen, and the monitor (left) showing the picture of her child.
 Photo by Scherrie K. Gates courtesy of Defense Imagery.

-Photo: Right: A closeup of a small ultrasound probe being used to locate a vein in a patient's arm.
-Photo by Candice Villarreal courtesy of US Navy.
+Photo: Right: A closeup of a small ultrasound probe.
+Photo by Rafael Martie courtesy of US Navy.

 Similar equipment is used to test for flaws in machines such as airplane jet engines.
 If there's a crack deep inside a metal, inspecting it from the inside won't reveal the problem.
 But if you run an ultrasound scanner over the outside of the metal, the crack inside will disturb and reflect back some of the ultrasound waves—so the defect will show up on your testing monitor.
 Inspecting materials this way is sometimes known as nondestructive testing, because you don't have to damage or take things apart to check them out.

 Photo: Examining an airplane engine using ultrasonic, non-destructive testing.
 The inspector is moving an ultrasound probe over an airplane component with her right hand.
 She is adjusting the ultrasound beam with her left hand at the same time.
 Photo by Michelle Michaud courtesy of US Air Force and Defense Imagery.